Analysis | The deadliest year in U.S. history didn’t have to be so deadly

 This was one of Atlas’s arguments, too: Let the virus spread but backstop hospitals to prevent them from being flooded.
 The government accomplished the first goal, at least.

 It’s important to remember, too, how often Trump himself promised this wasn’t going to be the country’s future.
 As the virus was spreading without detection — in part thanks to the Centers for Disease Control and Prevention’s failure to develop a working test — Trump repeatedly downplayed how bad things would get.
 There were thousands of deaths around the world, he noted in early March, but less than a dozen in the United States.
-He compared the coronavirus to the seasonal flu and to the H1N1 pandemic in 2009, an event which had the politically useful characteristic of having occurred while Trump’s eventual opponent in the presidential election was vice president.
+He compared the coronavirus to the seasonal flu and to the H1N1 pandemic in 2009, an event that had the politically useful characteristic of having occurred while Trump’s eventual opponent in the presidential election was vice president.

 Over and over, Trump predicted a high-water mark for coronavirus deaths.
 Over and over, the country surged past his predictions.
-As the election approached, he began simply comparing the death toll to that 2.2-million-death figure he’d first introduced back in March.
+As the election approached, he began simply comparing the death toll to that 2.2-million-death figure he’d first introduced in March.

 The United States will not reach 2.2 million coronavirus deaths over the course of the pandemic.
 We probably won’t reach 500,000, assuming that the national vaccination effort — the far-safer way to spread immunity — progresses without significant problems.

-Right now, though, thousands of people are dying every day and tens of thousands more are on an inevitable path to that same result.
+Right now, though, thousands of people are dying every day and tens of thousands more are on an inevitable path to the same result.
 More robust efforts to prevent new infections could have reduced these numbers, as robust efforts did elsewhere (contrary to Atlas’s theories).
 A consistent, forceful message from a president whose base is devoutly supportive of him would unquestionably have reshaped the virus’s spread.
-Had Trump embraced the expertise of government virologists instead of a radiologist he saw on Fox News would have perhaps pushed the curve depicting the number of deaths each day back down instead of driving it higher.
+Had Trump embraced the expertise of government virologists, instead of a radiologist he saw on Fox News, it would have perhaps pushed the curve depicting the number of deaths each day back down instead of driving it higher.

 This was the deadliest year in American history.
 Perhaps it would inevitably have been, given the size of the population (particularly the elderly population) and the emergence of covid-19.
 But it unquestionably didn’t have to be as deadly as it was.